Devashi-Choudhary/Tic-Tac-Toc-Game/README.md

 **Note :** For more details of Tic-Tac-Toe game using minimax search algorithm, go through [Tic-Tac-Toe : AI Vs User ](https://medium.com/@devashi882/tic-tac-toe-ai-vs-user-1a2903621737).

+# References

+The project is done as a part of college assignment.